1DanielKing/est-to-india-time/README.md

 ## branch details: assume-perfect-user-input-24hr-est2india

-This code assumes perfect user input for EST time in 24-hour clock format, and provides the time in IST in 24-hour clock format.
+This app shall take user input in 12 hr am or pm, 24hr, and allow user to pick EST or IST as the starting Time Zone.